OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: GNN for Graph-level Tasks

-Due to uncertainty and complexity in data collection, graph structures may be redundant, biased, or noisy.
-Consequently, GNNs cannot learn reliable and accurate graph representations, leading to incorrect predictions.
-Therefore, as shown in Figure~\ref{fig:GNN4graph}~(d), current researchers~\cite{fatemi2023ugsl,zhiyao2024opengsl, li2024gslb} propose reconstructing the graph structure and node features to improve the quality of the learned graph representations.
+Due to uncertainty and complexity in data collection, real-world graphs often contain redundant, biased, or noisy edges and features.
+When operating on such imperfect structures, vanilla GNNs may learn spurious correlations and thus fail to produce reliable graph representations, ultimately leading to incorrect predictions.
+To mitigate this issue, as shown in Figure~\ref{fig:GNN4graph}~(d), recent work~\cite{fatemi2023ugsl,zhiyao2024opengsl,li2024gslb} propose to learn from purified or reconstructed graph structure and enhanced node features that better reflect the underlying signal to improve the quality of the learned graph representations.
 Given a labeled graph set $\mathcal{LG}=\{(G_i,y_i)\}_{i=1}^n$, the graph learning-based approaches can be formulated as bi-level optimization problem.

 At the low level in Equation~\eqref{eq:GL_low}, current approaches propose different graph learning objectives $\mathcal{L}_{gl}(\cdot)$ to reconstruct graph structure $\mathbf{A}_i$ and node features $\mathbf{X}_i$.
 Then, in Equation~\eqref{eq:GL_high}, $\hat{G}^*_i( V_i, \hat{\mathbf{A}}^*_i, \hat{\mathbf{X}}^*_i)$ will be used to optimize the GNNs by the loss function in Equation~\eqref{eq:task_loss}.